Daily Stretches for Office Workers to Relieve Back, Neck, and Wrist Pain

 Eye Rests to Reduce Visual Fatigue

-You can also try palming to give your eyes a complete rest from light exposure.
-Rub your hands together briskly for ten seconds to generate heat.
+Screen time fatigues your ciliary muscles, leading to blurred vision and tension headaches.
+Eye strain makes you lean closer to the monitor, ruining your cervical posture.
+Follow the twenty-twenty-twenty rule to relax your eye muscles: every twenty minutes, look at an object twenty feet away for twenty seconds.
+You can also try palming to block light exposure.
+Rub your hands together to generate heat.
 Close your eyes and cup your warm palms lightly over your eye sockets.
 Rest in the darkness for one full minute.
-Set a repeating timer on your phone or smartwatch to remind you to rest your eyes throughout your shift.
+Set a repeating timer to remind you.

 Quick Tips